Silicon Valley promised us progress. That’s not what it’s delivered.

 Meet the team

 Paris Marx is the host of Tech Won’t Save Us.
-Paris is a Canadian technology writer and author of Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation.
-Paris’ work has been published all over, including by Wired, Business Insider, NBC News, CBC News, Jacobin Magazine, Tribune Magazine, and many more.
+He is a Canadian technology writer and author of Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation.
+Paris writes the Disconnect newsletter and his work has been published all over, including by Time, Wired, Business Insider, NBC News, MIT Tech Review, and CBC News.
 It’s also been translated into more than ten languages.
 Paris holds a Master’s in Geography from McGill University.

 Eric Wickham is the producer of Tech Won’t Save Us, editing and preparing new episodes for publication.
 He’s a podcast producer and journalist based in Toronto, and co-hosts Canadian media criticism podcast Big Shiny Takes.
 Eric has spent time working for radio stations in large and small markets, including at Canada’s public broadcaster the CBC, and has words published in Maclean's and Passage.